Lil' Miss murder: Breakthrough

 In the summer of 2002, investigators researching cold cases came across Kimmell's rape kit, and a DNA profile was developed from the seminal evidence.
-The CODIS database matched the DNA to Dale Wayne Eaton, 57, of Moneta, Wyoming, who was then serving time in Englewood federal prison at Littleton, Colorado on an unrelated weapons charge.
+The CODIS database matched the DNA to Dale Wayne Eaton, 57, of Moneta, Wyoming, who was then serving time at Englewood federal prison in Littleton, Colorado on an unrelated weapons charge.
 Eaton's DNA profile was placed in the CODIS database in 1997 after he was arrested on a separate charge: he had stopped to offer assistance to the Breeden family, whose car had broken down, but then he kidnapped the family at gunpoint.
 After his arrest for this kidnapping, Eaton escaped, but was later recaptured in Shoshone National Forest.
 At that time he possessed a weapon, elevating his crime to the federal level.
-He was then incarcerated in federal prison, where he was obliged to submit a DNA sample.
+He was then incarcerated in federal prison, where he was obligated to submit a DNA sample.

 Eaton's next door neighbors reported to investigators that they had seen him digging a large hole on his property in Moneta, Wyoming, approximately 75 mi from Casper.
 The site was excavated in the summer of 2002, and Kimmell's Honda CRX was unearthed, still bearing her distinctive "LIL MISS" license plate.
 Eaton was subsequently charged with eight crimes connected to the Kimmell case, including first-degree premeditated murder, aggravated kidnapping, aggravated robbery, first-degree sexual assault, and second-degree sexual assault.

 A fellow inmate, Joseph Francis Dax, testified Eaton confessed to him as follows: Kimmell offered to give Eaton a ride, and Eaton accepted.
 He made sexual advances during the ride which Kimmel did not appreciate, so she pulled over to let him out of the car.
 The situation then escalated to kidnapping, rape, and murder.

 Eaton was found guilty of all charges and sentenced to death on March 20, 2004.
 He appealed this conviction and lost.
 Scheduled to be put to death in February 2010, he sought and received a stay of execution in December 2009.
 It was overturned in 2014.
-The state originally planned to seek a reinstatement Eaton's of death sentence, before dropping their request in September 2021.
+The state originally planned to seek a reinstatement of Eaton's death sentence, before dropping their request in September 2021.
 Prior to his removal from death row, Eaton was the only inmate on Wyoming's death row.